You have no items in your cart. Want to get some nice things?Go shopping

 Seagull Books, 152 pages

-Zadie read Classics at Downing College, Cambridge, and currently studying for an MSt in Creative Writing at Kellogg College, Oxford.
+Zadie read Classics at Downing College, Cambridge, and is currently studying for an MSt in Creative Writing at Kellogg College, Oxford.
 She has previously been a columnist for the Cambridge Varsity newspaper and a prose and verse contributor for La Piccioletta Barca.
-She also founded and works as an editor for Aonia magazine.
+She is Litro's Editorial Strategist.